Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 ### Initializing Amplitude

 Replace the Google Analytics (GA4) initialization calls with Amplitude initialization calls in your application code.
-If you were tracking an event in Google Analytics (GA4) like this:
+If you are configuring Google Analytics (GA4) like this:

 ```html
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-XXXXXXXXXX"></script>